Factors in Deciding Parental Responsibilities in DuPage County, IL

 Meeting the Best Interests of the Child in Parenting Arrangements

-Family court judges will often consider a variety of factors when determining what custody arrangement is in the best interests of your child or children.
+Family court judges will consider a variety of factors when determining what custody arrangement is in the best interests of your child or children.
 These factors may include:

 - Stability and continuity in the child's life